msymeonides/Migrate3D/README.md

 ## Machine Learning Analyses

+The summary features calculated for each object are used to perform two machine learning analyses: Principal Component Analysis (PCA) and XGBoost (XGB).
+Before that happens, however, the dataset is processed as follows:

+1. Any category filter specified by the user in the GUI will be applied, then any categories containing fewer than 5 objects will also be removed.
+The default threshold for minimum number of objects in a category can be adjusted at the top of machine_learning.py.
+2. Any non-moving objects (i.e. those with a Velocity Mean/Median of 0) are removed from the dataset.
+3. The dataset is transformed (signed log10 + 1), then z-score scaling is performed.
+This processing step ensures that all features are on a similar scale and are normally distributed, reducing the impact of outliers.
-Features that are highly correlated with each other (i.e. with a Pearson correlation coefficient greater than 0.9) are aggregated into a single feature by taking the mean of the values for those features within each object and casting that to the new aggregated feature.
+4. Highly-correlated features (i.e. those with a pairwise Pearson correlation coefficient greater than 0.95) are aggregated into a single feature by taking the mean of the (transformed and scaled) values for those features within each object and casting that to the new aggregated feature.
 The correlation threshold can be adjusted at the top of machine_learning.py.

-Any categories containing fewer than 5 objects will be excluded from these analyses.
-This default threshold can be adjusted at the top of machine_learning.py.

-Note that the categories available for PCA and XGBoost analyses can be limited to a subset by entering them in the "Subset Categories" field in the GUI.
-If this field is left blank, all possible categories will be included in these analyses.
+If verbose mode is enabled, the result of each dataset processing step will be saved in a separate .xlsx file.
+This output also contains all pairwise Pearson correlation coefficients and which aggregated feature any highly-correlated features were aggregated into.

 ### Principal Component Analysis (PCA):